 Critical Thinking Meets Art: A Lesson that Sheds Light on the Theme of Hanukkah

 Hanukkah is known as the Festival of Lights.
-This year, in which our world is so different from last year, it feels more appropriate than ever to key into the big idea of the holiday: that Hanukkah is a time for increasing light in the world, both literally and figuratively.
+This year, in which our world feels dark in so many ways, it feels more appropriate than ever to focus on one big idea of the holiday: that Hanukkah is a time for increasing light in the world, both literally and figuratively.

-Consider focusing on the big ideas of the holidays to make best use of your limited time and attention spans to create rich learning.
+Here's a way to make the best use of your limited time and attention spans to create rich learning.

 Hanukkah Lesson: Creating Light